 “Receiving the RWJF–NRPA Award for Health Equity has allowed Tina and me to share our story of launching a dedicated community wellness initiative rooted in a parks and recreation system nation-wide.
 Not only have we been able to recognize our community partners who believed in this type of innovative systems-change approach and thank them for their ongoing support, but it has led to new partnerships that Live Healthy Gwinnett is excited to explore,” said Lindsey Jorstad, CPRP, outreach manager for Gwinnett County Government.
 “I see this award as more than a personal victory, but a commitment to the parks and recreation field to lead other agencies in telling their stories, creating their community wellness initiatives, and being a strong and necessary force for health equity.
 I am so proud of what Live Healthy Gwinnett has been able to accomplish over the past five years and even more excited to leverage this award recognition to help others lead the charge of creating equitable environments in their communities.
 Go parks!”

-For more information about the available NRPA awards, fellowships and scholarships, click here.
-Applications are open now through April 10, 2020.
+Learn more about the NRPA awards, fellowships and scholarships.
+Applications were due by April 10, 2020.
 Winners will be announced this summer and recognized at the 2020 NRPA Annual Conference in Orlando this October.

 Suzanne Nathan is NRPA’s Public Relations Manager.